nidishmacharla/assemblycodes/README.md

 # swapping r0 and r1 by using xch assembly directive
 # swapping lower nibbles b register with lower nibble r0
 # 2's complement on scrach pad area
+# swapping  r0 and r1 by using arthemetic